doudydev/housebot/README.md

 Personal project that aggregates Czech property sites and reports on new/modified listings of properties and propagates these changes to a discord channel.

+## Dependencies
+Node v20+
+CLI

 ## Usage
 Clone the repo
 Install dependencies with npm i
-Populate .env with DISCORD_TOKEN and CHANNEL_ID variables
-Ensure you have a separate channel in your discord that the bot has access to and that there is a Webhook assigned to that channel
+For discord populate env with DISCORD_TOKEN and CHANNEL_ID and set up a Webhook for the given CHANNEL_ID If you would like routing options, set up a GOOGLE_APIKEY variable with your Maps API key
-Execute npm run start
+In config.json provide URLs and Graph API params to call upon desired listings in each site Execute npm run start

 ## To-Do

-- Make a settings.json file that will import specified URLs to be crawled
+- Make a settings.json file that will import specified URLs to be crawled ✔️
-- Improve embed readability
+- Improve embed readability ✔️
-- Complete address filtering and Google Maps redirect feature
+- Complete address filtering and Google Maps redirect feature ✔️
-- Sleep?
+- Sleep? ✔️